Africa FAQ’s

 Health requirements can vary from country to country - check with your doctor or the Center for Disease Control (CDC) when planning your trip.
 Anti-malarial prophylactics are recommended.
 Ensure that you start taking your anti-malarial tablets before you arrive in your hunting area and continue taking them until the whole course is completed.
 Remember to bring along any special medications that you require and inform your professional hunter of them.
 A complete first-aid kit will be available at all times during your hunt.
 We also recommend that you take out field evacuation insurance, to cover you if you need to be evacuated from field to hospital.

 Southern Africa is made up of some fascinating countries, each unique with hundreds of tourist attractions.
 The larger cities such as Cape Town are a great place to sight-see, shop and enjoy the night life.
 Hwange and Kruger National Park are two of the biggest National Parks, teeming with game where you can participate in a memorable photographic safari.
 Victoria Falls is one of the most beautiful and wondrous places in the world.
 After viewing the Falls you can take a sun-downer cruise on the Zambezi River, visit the crocodile farm, go white water rafting or bungee jumping.
-There are numerous fresh water and salt water fishing opportunities or great beaches if you just want to enjoy the ocean.
-Whether you want to climb a mountain, tour a wine farm, ride an Ostrich or an Elephant, the list is endless!

 Please feel free to contact us with any questions that you may have.
 We will do our best to make sure that you have a terrific trip!